What is a donor-advised fund? And why do you need one?

 A DAF is a tax-advantaged giving account.
-They can be funded with cash, stocks, cryptocurrencies, mutual funds, or publicly traded securities, and you receive a tax deduction for doing so.
+They can be funded with cash, stocks, cryptocurrencies, mutual funds, or publicly traded securities, and you receive a tax deduction.

 In 1931, the first DAF was established in Manhattan by New York Community Trust, a community foundation.
-The foundation was maintained by John D. Rockefeller Jr. to allow individuals to choose which charities to support with their donations.
+John D. Rockefeller Jr. maintained the foundation to allow individuals to choose which charities to support with their donations.

 In 2020, grants made to charities through donor-advised funds amounted to $34.67 billion.
 This is an increase of 27% as compared to 2019.